Personal C++ notes

 }

-In fact, pure virtual destructors — used to render classes with no other functions abstract — must be defined if derived classes are to be instantiated.
+In particular, pure virtual destructors, which are sometimes use to make classes abstract, must be defined if derived classes are to be instantiated.

 class tFig {